Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 Now, let’s start exploring our second explanatory variable, `sec_duration`, which is the duration of a song in seconds.
-In order to do this, we will create a historgram of the distribution and find the relevant summary statistics.
+In order to do this, we will create a histogram of the distribution and find the relevant summary statistics.

 ``` r